 What are the best drum sample packs?

 Let’s be honest.
-There are tons of drum loop libraries online.
+There are tons of drum loop sample packs online.

 But, finding the drums that will work best for your music is often tricky.
 We know many of you have scoured the internet for the right drums, from the free loop sites to the subscription-based options, and still keep looking.
 Many of you wind up here, still searching for elusive grooves that are going to actually make a difference in your songwriting projects.